SAP/devops-docker-images/README.md

 For detailed usage information please check the README.md in the corresponding folder.

 ##  Dockerfiles
+The following files are still being prepared, and are not yet released:
 | Name | Description | Link |
 |------|-------------|------|
 | Jenkins | Preconfigured Jenkins to run project "Piper" pipelines. | [jenkins-master/](jenkins-master/) |